Tanuj1718/System-Notifier/Readme.md

 ## Contributing

-If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
-We'd be happy to accept improvements and new features!
+If you'd like to contribute to the project and suggest some features, feel free to fork the repository and submit a pull request.
+I would be happy to accept improvements and new features!

 ## Summary